Learn how to find appropriate housing for newly-released prisoners who are homeless

 - Connect the person with resources to obtain household furnishings, if needed

-- Make follow-up calls to see how the person is doing in their new home
+- Make follow-up calls to see how the person is doing in his or her new home

 Helping a returning prisoner find suitable housing will have a huge impact on whether he/she will successfully reenter the community as a law-abiding citizen or return to prison.
 Contact your local Prison Fellowship staff at 800-251-7411 to learn more about reentry needs in your community and to connect with others involved in reentry ministry.